bsdimp/freebsd-git-docs/mini-primer.md

 The ports tree operates the same way.
 The branch names are different and the repos are in different locations.

-The GitHub mirror is at https://github.com/freebsd/freebsd-ports.git .
+The legacy GitHub mirror is at https://github.com/freebsd/freebsd-ports.git .
-The cgit mirror is https://cgit-beta.freebsd.org/ports.git .
+The canonical cgit mirror is https://cgit-beta.freebsd.org/ports.git .
 The production git repo will be https://git.freebsd.org/ports.git and ssh://anongit@git.FreeBSD.org/ports.git (or anongit@git.FreeBSD.org:ports.git) when the time comes.

-As with ports, the 'current' branches are 'master' and 'main' respectively.
+As with ports, the 'current' branches are 'master' (legacy) and 'main' (new) respectively.
 The quarterly branches are named the same as in FreeBSD's svn repo.

 ## Coping with Local Changes
-This section addresses tracking local changes.If you have no local changes, you can stop reading now (it's the last section and OK to skip).
+This section addresses tracking local changes.
+If you have no local changes, you can stop reading now (it's the last section and OK to skip).